-In one of his latest seminars, Dr Birkmayer (the Doctor that developed stabilized NADH) stated that using a higher daily dose would have provided better results in the clinical trials.
-Dr Birkmayer recommends an Alzheimer’s disease patient take 40mg (or more) of NADH daily to experience the stated benefits.
+The Doctors that ran the clinical trial study recently stated that using a higher daily dose of NADH would provide an even better result than the clinical trial result.
+The new recommendation is for an Alzheimer’s disease patient to take 40mg (or more) of NADH daily to experience the better than clinical trial result.

 The Full Text of "Alzheimer's disease and NADH"